 After fourteen years as a laboratory researcher in the areas of developmental biology and signal transduction, I became one of the original editorial staff of the molecular biology journal EMBO reports, participating in its launch.
-There I was initially responsible for its Reviews section and later for its Scientific Reports section, and gained in-depth experience with the processes of line-by-line editing and peer review.
+Initially responsible for its Reviews section and later for its Scientific Reports section, I gained in-depth experience with the processes of line-by-line editing and peer review.

 I returned to academia in 2006, establishing an editing service at the University of Iowa.
 My aim is to help members of the basic science community enhance the success of their publications and funding by working with them to maximize the clarity of their scientific documents prior to submission.
 I provide in-depth editorial review of grant applications and manuscripts (most commonly research articles and the accompanying correspondence), commenting on not only the language but also the presentation of the science, with an eye to bringing the significance and impact of the work to the forefront.

 Coaching of Medical Scientist Training Program Students in writing a grant on

 Instructor/facilitator of professional development workshop series

 Coaching of graduate students and post-doctoral trainees in writing up their current research, in recurring workshop format.

 Paper Writing in Practice